 - Windows: Place your baby’s crib and furniture away from windows.
 Don’t rely on window screens – they protect us from insects, but not from children who lean on them.
 Instead, place childproof screens or window guards to prevent falls.

-- Toy Safety – As a rule of thumb, your little one’s toys should be larger than his mouth to prevent choking.
+- Toy safety: As a rule of thumb, your little one’s toys should be larger than their mouth to prevent choking.
 Always check the toy thoroughly for detachable parts like eyes or other items that can be easily torn off and become a choking hazard.

-- Appliances: If you are used to leaving your toaster, coffee maker, printer, TV, or computer plugged in, remember some can harm your child if he pulls them or gets tangled in a cord.
+- Appliances: If you are used to leaving your toaster, coffee maker, printer, TV, or computer plugged in, remember some can harm your child if they pull them or get tangled in a cord.
 Unplug them and store away their cords when you are not using them.